Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Experiments

 \subsection{Model Merging between Different Datasets.}

-First, for an intuitive understanding of our experiments, we present model merging between MNIST and RMNIST.
-MNIST as Dataset A and RMNIST as Dataset B, and the models trained on MNIST and RMNIST, respectively, are denoted as Models A and B. Figure~\ref{fig:rotated-mnist} shows the accuracy of merged model on $D_{AB}$, which is merged by STE and STE with dataset condensation.
+First, for an intuitive understanding of our experiments, we present the model merging between MNIST and RMNIST.
+MNIST is Dataset A and RMNIST is Dataset B, and the models trained on MNIST and RMNIST are denoted as Models A and B, respectively.
+Figure~\ref{fig:rotated-mnist} shows the accuracy of the merged model on $P_{AB}$, which is merged by STE and STE with dataset condensation.
 Model A~($\lambda=0$) has an accuracy of around $55\%$ on the MNIST and RMNIST mixed dataset, since it is almost $100\%$ accurate on MNIST and $10\%$ on RMNIST.
 Model B~($\lambda=1$) is similar.
-As shown in Fig.~\ref{fig:rotated-mnist-full}, the permuted~(STE) achieves $90\%$ of test accuracy compared to $60\%$ for Na\"ive.
+As shown in Fig.~\ref{fig:rotated-mnist-full}, the permuted~(STE) achieves $93\%$ of test accuracy compared to $56\%$ for Na\"ive.
 This is surprising as there is an effective weight for model merging in the permutation of neurons.

 Next, similar experiments are conducted across the various datasets.
 The results are shown in Tab.~\ref{tab:summary}.
-In the table, Model AB is the oracle model trained with the mixed dataset, while Models A and B are the pre-merging models trained on Datasets A and B, respectively.
-Ensemble is the average of the predictions of the model.
-We note that ensemble is compared as a reference due to the doubled inference cost.
-Compared with Na\"ive without permutation, STE~(Full) achieves higher accuracy in all cases.
-This shows that the permutation strategy is effective for model merging.
-Furthermore, STE~(Full) outperforms all other baseline methods and ensemble.
-STE~(Full) achieves high accuracy, especially for merging, which is difficult even with OT such as SPLIT-CIFAR10 and MNIST-FMNIST.
-For model merging on a single dataset, WM and STE~(Full) are reported to have similar performance~\citep{ainsworth2023git}.
+In the table, \textbf{Model AB} is the oracle model trained with the mixed dataset, while Models A and B are the pre-merging models trained on Datasets A and B, respectively.
+STE~(Full) outperforms all other baseline methods and ensemble.
+STE~(Full) achieves high accuracy, especially for merging, which is difficult even with OT and ZipIt! such as MNIST-FMNIST.
+For model merging on a single dataset, WM and STE~(Full) are reported to perform similarly~\citep{ainsworth2023git}.
 However, in model merging between different datasets, we find that STE~(Full) significantly outperforms WM.
 This implies that not only the weights but also the information about the datasets is important when merging between different datasets.